University of Michigan Library

 Novice users lack a working library search mental model

-Incoming students have a ‘Google bias’ from their extensive prior internet search experience, where the best answer is handed to them instantly with zero "digging."
+, where the best answer is handed to them instantly with zero "digging."
 However, library discovery is intentionally designed to shift students from passive consumers to active agents, requiring them to critically evaluate materials, a mismatch in expectations which causes friction and frustration.

-Students have a preference for online materials.
+Students have a STRONG preference for online materials.
 Ambiguous format labels cause students to fail to recognize that "Book" entries may offer immediate online access, causing students to miss valuable resources.

 Actions: